Manage your apps in the Microsoft Teams admin center

 Under Third-party apps, turn off or turn on these settings to control access to third-party apps:

-Allow third-party apps in Teams: This controls whether users can use third-party apps.
-If you turn off this setting, your users won't be able to install or use any third-party apps.
-For apps that you allowed, the status shows as Allowed but disabled org-wide.
+Allow third-party apps: This controls whether users can use third-party apps.
+If you turn off this setting, your users won't be able to install or use any third-party apps and the app status of these apps is displayed as Blocked org-wide in the table.

-When Allow third-party apps in Teams is off, outgoing webhooks are disabled, which means that users can't create them.
-When this setting is on, outgoing webhooks are enabled for all users regardless of whether the setting is on or off in the users' app permission policy.
+When Allow third-party apps is off, outgoing webhooks are disabled, which means that users can't create them.
+When this setting is on, outgoing webhooks are enabled for all users and you can control them at the user level by allowing or blocking the Outgoing Webhook app through app permission policies.

 Allow any new third-party apps published to the store by default: This controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.